-During a bear market, some investors prefer to focus on two fundamental principles which allow for taking advantage of the current market situation.
+During a bear market, some investors prefer to focus on two fundamental principles that allow for taking advantage of the current market situation.
 First, a bear market is only bad if you plan on selling your stock or need your money immediately.

-If you typically invest long-term with the intent to hold your shares for decades, a bear market creates a great opportunity to accelerate your returns over longer periods despite seeming counterintuitive.
-With lowered stock prices, if you make periodic, fixed-amount investments over time in a stock, known as "dollar-cost averaging," you can bring down the average cost basis of your holdings and shorten your portfolio's recovery period once the bear market eases up.
-This way, you'll end up buying more shares when the price is down and fewer shares when the price moves up.
+As a value investor, you typically invest long-term with the intent to hold your shares for decades.
+A bear market creates a great opportunity to accelerate your returns over longer periods.
+This may seem counterintuitive.
+But with lowered stock prices, you can make periodic, fixed-amount investments over time in stock and bring down the average cost basis of your holdings and shorten your portfolio's recovery period once the bear market eases up.

-Additionally, if you own dividend-paying stocks, reinvesting those dividends acts as a "return accelerator."
+If you own dividend-paying stocks, reinvesting those dividends acts as a "return accelerator."
 The reinvested dividends reduce the cost basis of your portfolio as a whole so the quoted market value needs to increase by a smaller degree to reach break-even than your investment's original cost.

 Making Lemonade out of Lemons